jairom94/NodePop/readme.md

 <img src="assets-readme/add-product.png" width="200" alt="login view">

- > To delete a product you must do hover on image to product
+ > To delete a product you must do hover on image product

  <img src="assets-readme/delete-product.png" width="200" alt="delete a product">